FREQUENTLY ASKED QUESTIONS

 Established in 1992, Pediatric Trauma Prevention, our Minor Emphasis, is a main focus of KIWIN'S in conjunction with Cal-Nev-Ha Kiwanis.
 Pediatric Trauma affects children from infancy to age nineteen.
 It is a result of motor vehicle accidents, physical abuse, drowning accidents, falls, and animal bites, making it the leading cause of death of children in the United States.
 Every year it results in sixteen million emergency visits and twenty thousand deaths.
 To prevent these accidents and injuries from happening, KIWIN'S has focused on fighting Pediatric Trauma through raising funds and by increasing general awareness through education.

-Governor Jade Wong has decided that for his term the Governor's Project with be The ELIMINATE Project in hoping to raise $20,000 by the end of the term.
+Governor Jade Wong has decided that for her term the Governor's Project with be The ELIMINATE Project in hoping to raise $20,000 by the end of the term.

 Kiwanis, Circle K, Key Club, KIWIN'S, Builders Club, K-Kids, Kiwanis Junior and Aktion Club